Max-Hierzer/Documentation-Diplomarbeit/Protocols/24_10_24_Protocol.md

   Linux

   Possible stacks:
-    1. React/NEXT.js + Express.js + Sequelize + PostgreSQL        --for javascript--
+    1. React/NEXT.js + Express.js + Sequelize + PostgreSQL/MongoDB --for javascript--
     2. React/NEXT.js + Node.js + Sequelize + MongoDB               --for javascript--
     3. React/NEXT.js + python(flask/django) + SQLAlchemy + MySQL   --for python--
     4. React/NEXT.js + FastAPI + SQLAlchemy + SQLite               --for python--
 - **Discussion:**
-  Front-End: with or without framework?
+  1. Front-End: with or without framework?
-  Back-End: Framework(Django or fastAPI or Express.js or Node.js)
+  2. Back-End: Framework(Django or fastAPI or Express.js or Node.js)
-  Database: ORM or static SQL?
+  3. Database: ORM or static SQL?
 - **Results:**
-  -- Answers --
+  1. We probably use HTML and CSS connected with React
+  2. The decision is not fixated but we have come to conclusion, that JavaScript would be easier because it would be the common denominator of the Projekt.
+  3. We decided to use an ORM.

 ### 2.2 ORM discussion
 - **Summary:**